 Cement has three functions.

-- The first and most important function of the cement slurry is to carry all of the worlds trash (we call it additives) a mile or two under the ground and dispose of it.
+• The cement slurry’s first and most important function is to carry all of the world’s trash (we call it additives) a mile or two under the ground and dispose of it.

 All cementing design considerations should be directed at these functions.
 In addition to that, the Drilling Foreman should be concerned with accomplishing these functions as simply and economically as possible.
-In order to function in this capacity, we must become fundamentally familiar with the oil well-cementing properties.
+We must become fundamentally familiar with the oil well-cementing properties to function in this capacity.

 Gas & Oil Well Cementing Properties